Cierva C.30: Design and development

 The production model, called the C.30A by Avro, was built under licence in Britain, France and Germany and was similar to the C.30P.
 The main alteration was a further increase in undercarriage track with revised strutting, the uppermost leg having a pronounced knee with wire bracing.
 There was additional bracing to the tailplane and both it and the fin carried small movable trimming surfaces.
 Each licensee used nationally built engines and used slightly different names.
 In all, 143 production C.30s were built, making it by far the most numerous pre-war autogyro.

-Between 1933 and 1936, de la Cierva used one C.30A (G-ACWF) to test his last contribution to autogyro development before his death in the crash of a KLM Douglas DC-2 airliner at Croydon Airfield in England on 9 December 1936.
-To enable the aircraft to take off without forward ground travel, he produced the "autodynamic" rotor head, which allowed the rotor to be spun up by the engine in the usual way but to higher than take-off r.p.m at zero rotor incidence and then to reach operational positive pitch suddenly enough to jump some 20 ft (6 m) upwards.
+Between 1933 and 1936, de la Cierva used one C.30A (G-ACWF) to test his last contribution to autogyro development before his death in the crash of a KLM Douglas DC-2 airliner when taking off at Croydon Airfield in England on 9 December 1936.
+To enable the autogyro to take off without forward ground travel, Cierva produced the "autodynamic" rotor head, which allowed the rotor to be spun up by the engine in the usual way but to higher than take-off r.p.m at zero rotor incidence and then to reach operational positive pitch suddenly enough to jump some 20 ft (6 m) upwards.

 At least one Royal Air Force (RAF) C.30A was on floats as a Sea Rota in January 1935.